Vakita Dance Team in a nutshell

 Vantaan Kilpatanssijat ry, Vakita, is an active dance sports club located in Vantaa and is a member of the Finnish Dance Sport Federation.
 Vakita turned 33 years in 2020 so we are a very experienced and well-established club providing high-quality services for ballroom and social dancers around the whole Helsinki metropolitan area.

 Vakita has received a Star Club (Tähtiseura) recognition from the Finnish Olympic Committee showing that we do great work in paying special attention to supporting children and youth in their dancing hobby.

 We specialize in latin and standard ballroom dancing.
-With us you can also improve your social dancing skills in our Lavatanssit group.
 We teach students at all levels in all possible age groups – everybody is welcome to join Vakita!
 We also offer solo dance such as solo latin & salsa so you can enjoy dancing without a partner.

 We have our own practice studio in Varisto, Vantaa, very easy to access with public transport.